microsoft/reactxp/docs/docs/components/view.md

 // components behind to receive them
 ignorePointerEvents: boolean = false; // web only

-// When keyboard navigation is happening, restrict the focusable
+// When the keyboard navigation is happening, restrict the focusable
 // elements within this view.
 Useful for popups and modals, you
 // might want to prevent the focus from going outside of the popup or
 // modal.
 The views with restrictFocusWithin are stacked and the last